 Diversification does not ensure a profit or guarantee against loss.

-Index or benchmark performance presented in this document does not reflect the deduction of advisory fees, transaction charges, and other expenses, which would reduce performance.
+Index or benchmark performance presented in this document does not reflect the deduction of advisory fees, transaction charges, or other expenses, which would reduce performance.
 Indexes are unmanaged.
 It is not possible to invest directly in an index.
-Any investor who attempts to mimic the performance of an index would incur fees and expenses which would reduce return.
+Any investor who attempts to mimic the performance of an index would incur fees and expenses that would reduce return.

 This document is a general communication being provided for informational purposes only.
-It is educational in nature and not designed to be taken as advice or a recommendation for any specific investment product, strategy, plan feature or other purpose in any jurisdiction, nor is it a commitment from Carillon Tower Advisers or any of its affiliates to participate in any of the transactions mentioned herein.
-Any examples used are generic, hypothetical and for illustration purposes only.
-This material does not contain sufficient information to support an investment decision and it should not be relied upon by you in evaluating the merits of investing in any securities or products.
-In addition, users should make an independent assessment of the legal, regulatory, tax, credit, and accounting implications and determine, together with their own professional advisers.
-Any forecasts, figures, opinions or investment techniques and strategies set out are for information purposes only, based on certain assumptions and current market conditions and are subject to change without prior notice.
+It is educational in nature and not designed to be taken as advice or a recommendation for any specific investment product, strategy, plan feature, or other purpose in any jurisdiction, nor is it a commitment from Carillon Tower Advisers or any of its affiliates to participate in any of the transactions mentioned herein.
+Any examples used are generic, hypothetical, and for illustration purposes only.
+This material does not contain sufficient information to support an investment decision, and you should not rely on it in evaluating the merits of investing in any securities or products.
+In addition, users should make an independent assessment of the legal, regulatory, tax, credit, and accounting implications and make their own determinations together with their own professionals in those fields.
+Any forecasts, figures, opinions, or investment techniques and strategies set out are for information purposes only, based on certain assumptions and current market conditions, and are subject to change without prior notice.
 All information presented herein is considered to be accurate at the time of production, but no warranty of accuracy is given and no liability in respect of any error or omission is accepted.
-It should be noted that investment involves risks, the value of investments and the income from them may fluctuate in accordance with market conditions and taxation agreements and investors may not get back the full amount invested.
-Both past performance and yields is not a reliable indicator of current and future results.
+It should be noted that investment involves risks, the value of investments and the income from them may fluctuate in accordance with market conditions and taxation agreements, and investors may not get back the full amount invested.
+Both past performance and yields are not reliable indicators of current and future results.

 The S&P 500 Index measures change in stock market conditions based on the average performance of 500 widely held common stocks.
 It is a market-weighted index calculated on a total return basis with dividend reinvested.
 The S&P 500 represents approximately 75% of the investable U.S. equity market.